The Inspectorate’s approach (description of our supervisory activities)

 - Proportionality and customization

-We have a framework aimed at the education system as a whole.
-There is a framework for the individual schools and educational institutions and a framework for school governing boards.
+The inspection works with various frameworks covering the education system as a whole.
+There is a framework for the individual schools and educational institutions and a framework for governing bodies of schools and educational institutions.

 Society has a great interest in a well-functioning education system.
 That is the reason why we are looking at how the system develops.
 By zooming in on different levels we want to help make education better.

-The boards play a central role in our supervision.
+The governing bodies play a central role in our supervision.
 They are responsible for the quality of education and managing the financing of their schools and institutions.
 It is their duty to monitor whether their schools and institutions are doing well and to promote quality improvement.
 Therefore, we inspect the quality assurance and financial management of these governing bodies.